threeport/user-docs/docs/concepts/application-orchestration.md

 And since such pipelines are difficult to test before use, they tend to be brittle and interrupt day-to-day operations.

+This complexity is compounded when using multiple inter-dependent workloads in a microservices architecture.
+The configuration to connect those components must be supplied as inputs to the pipeline, adding more config vars that apply in multiple places inside a maze of templates, overlays and configs.

 The complexity is increased further if there are controllers in your system that update resource configurations that have been defined in a config repo.
 You then have to either tell your GitOps engine to ignore some changes or push those changes back into the code repo from your runtime environment.

+In summary, GitOps is OK early in early development.
+However, it becomes entirely inelegant as complexity scales up - as it inevitably does when the realities of production hit and as requirements for your software accumulate.

 ## Software Delivery Orchestration with Threeport